Reticulate whipray: Biology and ecology

 The reticulate whipray preys on a variety of benthic and neritic organisms, including crabs, shrimps, mantis shrimps, bivalves, gastropods, worms, jellyfish, and bony fishes.
 In the western Indian Ocean, about two-thirds of its diet consists of fishes, in particular ponyfish and anchovies, with shrimps and other crustaceans making up most of the remainder.
 By contrast, rays in Australian waters are apparently not piscivorous, and are known to consume penaeid prawns.
+Himantura uarnak play an important ecological role as a mesopredator and are thought to exert a strong top-down impact on nearshore environments in the absence of human disturbance.
+Benthic feeding predators including the Reticulate whipray, are associated with trophic cascades that result in higher population densities of rays when overfishing of tertiary predators (mainly sharks) occurs.

 Known parasites of this species include Anthrobothrium loculatum, Dendromonocotyle colorni, Halysiorhynchus macrocephalus, Monocotyle helicophallus, M. multiparous, and M. spiremae, Thaumatocotyle australensis, and Tylocephalum chiralensis.
+One marine bacterium Vibrio alginolyticus, has been documented to infect reticulate whiprays that causes lethargy, whitish necrotic skin lesions, and skin ulcers and can be treated with amikacin to prevent mortality.

 Like other stingrays, the reticulate whipray is aplacental viviparous: the developing embryos are initially sustained by yolk, which is later supplanted by histotroph ("uterine milk", enriched with proteins and lipids) produced by the mother.
 Females give birth to up to five pups in the summer, after a year-long gestation period.
 Off South Africa, the newborns measure 28–30 cm across and sexual maturation is attained at a disc width of approximately 1 m, which corresponds to an age of 4-5.
 Off Australia, the newborns measure 21–28 cm across, with males reported to mature at 82–84 cm across.
-The juveniles of this species, H. leoparda, and H. undulata differ in birth size, disc shape, denticle development, and amount of spotting, and are in fact more distinct from each other than are adults of the three species.
+The juveniles of H. leoparda and H. undulata differ in birth size, disc shape, denticle development, and amount of spotting, and are in fact more distinct from each other than are adults of Himantura spp. species.
 Shark Bay may serve as a nursery area for young rays.
+While species in the 'uarnak' species complex appear morphologically and physiologically similar, interspecific hybridization has not yet been clearly documented from nuclear genetic markers.
+It is possible that interspecific differences in the female urogenital sinus and the varying distal length and shape of the male's clasper result in reproductive isolation.